franky47/blog/drafts/cargo-docker-and-time.md

 Premature-optimisation brain kicked in and said something like:

-> _Hey, we can totally optimise the s\*\*t out of this, no need to delete the sources, as they will be replaced !_
+> _Hey, we can totally optimise this, no need to delete the sources, as they will be replaced !_

 It worked.
 But after a couple of builds, things started going weird.

 Instead of running my application, the container would prompt `Hello, world!`, and die instantly.
-I put a ton of logs into the build process to see if the cache was acting up, restarted Docker and the host machine, still the problem persisted.
+I put some logs into the build process to see if the cache was acting up, restarted Docker and the host machine, still the problem persisted.

-While following the [5 whys](https://en.wikipedia.org/wiki/5_Whys), it
-turned out one cause of the problem was that cargo was not actually rebuilding the app source code.
+Following the wisdom of the [5 whys](https://en.wikipedia.org/wiki/5_Whys) , it turned out one cause of the problem was that cargo was not actually rebuilding the app source code.
 My initial assumtion when building the `Dockerfile` had been: